Jimmy Barnes: 2000s

 In October 2000, Barnes performed at the closing ceremony of the Sydney Olympics.
 In November 2000, Barnes released a second album of soul tunes, titled Soul Deeper...
 Songs From the Deep South.
 The album peaked at number 3 on the ARIA charts.
 A number of live albums followed with little commercial success.

 In 2004, Barnes recorded an album with Deep Purple guitarist Steve Morse, Uriah Heep drummer Lee Kerslake, bass player Bob Daisley and keyboard player Don Airey under the name Living Loud.
 The self-titled album featured a number of songs originally written and recorded with Ozzy Osbourne by Kerslake, Daisley, and Airey.

 In July 2005, Barnes released his eleventh studio album, Double Happiness, which debuted at number one on the ARIA Charts.
-Double Happiness was an album of duets, including several with his children, daughters Mahalia and Elly-May, son Jackie and oldest son, entertainer David Campbell.
+Double Happiness was an album of duets, including several with his children, daughters Mahalia and Elly-May, sons Jackie Barnes and David Campbell.
 After its initial success, it was re-released as a double CD/DVD package featuring many of his duets from previous albums, including those with INXS, John Farnham, Joe Cocker, and Tina Turner.

-Barnes was inducted into the ARIA Hall of Fame on 23 October 2005 for his solo career efforts.
-In late 2006, Barnes became patron of the Choir of Hard Knocks, a choral group formed by Jonathon Welch and consisting of homeless and disadvantaged people in Melbourne.
-The formation of the choir was documented by the ABC as a five-part series aired in May 2007.
-Barnes took an active part in the teaching of the choir despite his health problems and has even busked with them.
-Barnes or a member of his extended family have regularly performed "Flame Trees" with the Choir at their concerts including those at Melbourne Town Hall on 24 June and the Sydney Opera House on 17 July 2007.

-In a January 2007 interview with The Bulletin, Barnes spoke passionately about Australian rock musicians saying: "Australian bands for me will always have the grunt.
-Grunt is what gives you longevity, strength, the power to believe in yourself.
-We have great bands here because they play live, they cut their teeth playing to people.".